mtbadakhshan/additive-fft/README.md

 1. Implement the IFFT algorithm for Gao's algorithm in Sage
 1. Write comments on the code
 1. Gao's FFT excluding the pre-computations
+1. Implementation of Gao's algorithm for the affine space

 ### Done:
  1. Make `S_shifts_table_generator` function faster in the pre computations in the Cantor's algorithm using the fact that $S_{i+k}(y_k) = y_i$.